Frequent CMAQ Questions

 There is no central repository of meteorological data to use with CMAQ.
 You can obtain sample meteorological data sets generated with the WRF model from the CMAQ Inputs and Test Case page to use with the CMAQ tutorial on Running the CMAQ Test Case.
 A list of available CMAQ Tutorials is provided on the CMAQ Documentation page.

-The released version of CMAQ supports meteorological fields from the Weather Research and Forecasting (WRF) model and from the Fifth-Generation Penn State/NCAR Mesoscale Model (MM5v3).
+The released version of CMAQ supports meteorological fields from the Weather Research and Forecasting (WRF) model.
 Community users have also linked CMAQ to other meteorological models, but those processes have not been made publicly available.

-Bi-directional CMAQ uses a combination of BELD, NLCD and MODIS land use/land cover datasets.
-As part of the FEST-C Installation, you are directed to download NLCD and MODIS data files from their home websites.
-An initial BELD dataset is provided with the interface.
-The interface supports NLCD 2002v11 or NLCD 2006v11 and whatever MODIS files you have downloaded.
+Bi-directional CMAQ uses a land cover data set generated by the BELD4 tool in the Spatial Allocator (SA) Raster Tool which uses information from NLCD and MODIS land cover and crop and forest data at the county level.
+As part of the FEST-C and SA Installation, you are directed to download NLCD and MODIS data files from their home websites.
+Crop and forest county-level data tables are provided in the SA data directory.
+The FEST-C interface has a sub-interface for generating the land use data set which is needed for CMAQ bi-directional modeling.
+The interface supports NLCD 2002v11 or NLCD 2006v11 and NLCD 2011 with whatever MODIS files you have downloaded.
 You are prompted for file locations.
-We will soon be adding an NLCD 2012 option.
-You will be prompted in the FEST-C interface to choose the land use land cover data set you decide is most appropriate for your application.
-When your FEST-C simulation is complete, you must generate a BELD netCDF file for bi-directional CMAQ to use.
-A utility is provided to do this.
-You can find the generation procedure and location of the utility in the FEST-C documentation.
+We will soon be adding an NLCD 2016 option.
+You will be prompted in the FEST-C interface to choose the land use land cover data set which is most appropriate for your application.
+You can find the generation procedure in the FEST-C documentation.
 Exit

 The national emissions inventory (NEI) modeling platforms are released by the EPA.
 Links to various inventory years can be found on our Model Inputs and Test Case Data page.